 What is the ‘Best of the Best’?

 Over the history of The World’s 50 Best Restaurants, eight restaurants have achieved the No.1 title – El Bulli, The French Laundry, The Fat Duck, the original Noma, El Celler de Can Roca, Osteria Francescana, Eleven Madison Park and Mirazur.
 As of 2019, these restaurants are no longer eligible for the list and have been elevated to a Hall of Fame called the Best of the Best.
 At 50 Next, we will draw on the expertise of the people behind these restaurants to help provide leadership and guidance to the young people selected for the list.
-Stay tuned to find out more.
+For the inaugural 50 Next list, we asked the leaders of the Best of the Best restaurants to provide an endorsement for one person from each category – you can read their endorsements here.